 - Waste and recycling

 - Street cleansing

 - Car parking

 - Electoral registration

 - Planning

 - Housing benefits

 - Council Tax assistance

 - Tourism and leisure

 - Open spaces.

-The Council is made up of 47 councillors representing 27 wards.
-The current composition is 33 Conservatives, 12 Liberal Democrats and 2 Labour members.
+The Council is made up of 47 councillors, with the Conservatives being the majority group.
 The Cabinet consists of 7 portfolio members of the Conservative Group.

 Broadland comprises 65 parishes of varying sizes.